 - Interior Environments

 Choosing a specific area encourages you to study anything from the fashion of working women in the 1940s to textile micro-encapsulation and how luxury brands may influence consumers’ purchase intention.

 Information on theses and dissertations completed by doctoral students in the Textiles, Merchandising and Interiors Department can be located at Theses and Dissertations at UGA.

 Our students get the chance to conduct scholarly research and develop skills needed in industry, business, government, and academia.
 Our students come from a variety of undergraduate degrees including:

 - Fashion Merchandising

 - Research Methods

-Undergraduate courses in Chemistry, Textiles, and Textile Testing are also required for students in Polymer, Fiber and Textile Science.
+For students in Polymer, Fiber and Textile Science, undergraduate courses in Chemistry, Textiles, and Textile Testing are also required.
 If you have not earned credit for these courses or equivalents the courses will be taken during the first year in the program in addition to graduate courses.

 Other courses taken are approved by your major professor and offer flexibility in selecting coursework that enable you to meet a variety of career goals.
 Interdisciplinary research may be pursued in: